The kernel pair of a morphism in a category is a pair of morphisms which form a limit of the diagram

 The coequalizer of the kernel pair, if it exists, is supposed to be the “object of equivalence classes” of the internal equivalence relation .
 In other words, it is the quotient object of in which generalized elements are identified if they are mapped by to equal values in .
 In a regular category (at least), this can be identified with a subobject of called the image of .

-If a pair of parallel morphisms is a kernel pair and has a coequalizer, then it is the coequalizer of its kernel pair.
+If a morphism has a kernel pair and is a coequalizer, then it is the coequalizer of its kernel pair.
 This is a special case of the correspondence of generalized kernels in enriched categories.

 See also: regular epimorphism, regular category, exact category